Defending Civic Engagement Groups

 But recently, these groups’ efforts have come under attack.
 In state after state, self-interested politicians have introduced and/or passed new laws that would completely undermine or even criminalize the activities of nonpartisan civic engagement groups.
 These laws are both unconstitutional and unpopular, which is why they are often tucked away in larger anti-voter bills, where they receive less attention.

-Not only do these laws represent a serious attack on civic engagement groups’ constitutional rights to free speech and association, but they would also have clear negative effects on Black and brown voters, low-income voters, voters with disabilities and young voters, many of whom rely on these nonpartisan efforts to exercise their freedom to vote.
+Not only do these laws represent a serious attack on civic engagement groups’ constitutional rights to free speech and association, but they would also have clear negative effects on Black and brown voters, low-income voters, voters with disabilities and young voters, groups that civic engagement organizations often prioritize because of a history of disenfranchisement and marginalization

 Our democracy is strongest when every voter can make their voice heard.
 We should celebrate, not punish, the civic-minded organizations and volunteers who help Americans vote.
 That’s why Campaign Legal Center is fighting back.